Alternative complaints procedures

 Complaints about councillors

-Complaints about councillors who may have breached the Code of Conduct fall to our Standards Committee to address under a separate procedure.
-Complaints of this nature must be submitted to the Monitoring Officer and there is an online form available to assist with this.
+Complaints about councillors who may have breached the Code of Conduct fall to our Monitoring Officer to address under a separate procedure.
+There is an online form available below to assist with this.

 Town and parish councillors will be subject to their own codes of conduct.